The Unbelievers at Royal Court Theatre Review

 We meet Miriam (Nicola Walker) as she is dealing with her son Oscar’s disappearance, just before his 16th birthday.
 Everything seemed okay at home, including dealing with his parents’ divorce and a few issues with braces-related bullying.
 No one can think of any reason why Oscar would choose to disappear.

-The Unbelievers covers dealing with loss, the question of when is a temporary loss a permanent loss as well as bringing in some paranormal elements.
-Time is not linear throughout, bouncing between timeframes with some scenes lapping over with one another.
-This can be confusing in parts, and I found myself trying to remember at what point of the story we were at and how long Oscar had been missing for.
+The Unbelievers explores the topic of loss, including the question of when a temporary loss becomes a permanent one, as well as incorporating some paranormal elements.
+Time is not linear throughout, as it bounces between timeframes, with some scenes overlapping with one another.
+This can be confusing in parts, and I found myself trying to remember at what point of the story we were at and how long Oscar had been missing.
 We experience both hope and bitter disappointment, seeing a combination of both positive and false leads in the police investigation.
-Whilst her daughters Margaret and Nancy (Ella Lily Hyland and Alby Baldwin, respectively) and her ex husband (Paul Higgins) are seen to move on slowly but surely, Miriam is determined that Oscar will return.
-This is where Walker really does excel and put on a powerhouse of a performance, as an devastated mother coming to terms with the disappearance and not wanting to accept that Oscar may not be coming back.
+Whilst her children, Margaret and Nancy (Ella Lily Hyland and Alby Baldwin, respectively), and her ex-husband (Paul Higgins) are seen to move on slowly but surely, Miriam is determined that Oscar will return.
+This is where Walker really does excel and puts on a powerhouse of a performance.

-When its good, it truly is good.
+When it’s good, it truly is good.
 Some moments are gripping, others unfortunately falling flat.
-The dinner party scene is arguably the most entertaining of the show, however, comes so close to the end of the show.
-Tensions may build and build and build at times but then doesn’t quite land, with humour attempts and touches of spiritualism shoehorned in.
+The dinner party scene is arguably the most entertaining of the show; however, it comes so close to the end of the show.
+Tensions may build and build and build at times, but then it doesn’t quite land, with humour attempts and touches of spiritualism shoehorned in.
 As much as I appreciate that missing persons cases simply sometimes are not resolved, I did feel rather short changed not ever finding out what did happen to Oscar.

 The Unbelievers ran for one hour and fifty minutes, starting ten minutes late.
 No interval.
-In order for a show of this length to not have an interval, it really does need to keep up momentum and keep the viewer hooked.
+For a show of this length to not have an interval, it really does need to keep up momentum and keep the viewer hooked.
 This simply wasn’t the case, lacking depth for the most part – we don’t find out a whole lot.
-This could go one of two ways within adding an interval; cut the show down by at least half an hour or add more depth and answers for the audience.
+This could go one of two ways within adding an interval, cut the show down by at least half an hour or add more depth and answers for the audience.

 The Unbelievers plays at Royal Court Theatre until 29th November 2025